 There are several ways to tell if a user is connected to a VPN or proxy, and new methods are always being designed.
 Below, we’ve covered a few of the most common:

 Using GPS data

-Unblocking region-locked services like Netflix is much more difficult if you’re using a cell phone or tablet.
+Accessing region-locked services like Netflix is much more difficult if you’re using a cell phone or tablet.
 This is because mobile devices store a wealth of information that desktop computers don’t, including your current GPS location.
 If your GPS and IP address both say that you’re in the US, for instance, it’s likely that you are.
-On the other hand, if you have an American IP address but your GPS data says you’re in France, you’re almost certainly using a VPN.
+On the other hand, if you have an American IP address but your GPS data says you’re in France, you’re almost certainly using a Virtual Private Network (VPN).

 Checking a known VPN blacklist

-Most streaming platforms keep a list of IP addresses belonging to known VPN servers.
+Most streaming platforms keep a list of IP addresses belonging to known VPN services.
 This kind of blocking tends to be more effective against free VPNs or those with small networks since it’s a dead giveaway when the same IP address is used to log into hundreds of Netflix accounts in a single 24-hour period.

 However, IP address blacklisting does very little to stop major VPN providers.
 With thousands of servers, users can usually find a working server without any trouble.
 Further, the fact that a well-known VPN can bypass IP-based VPN blocks on even the notoriously stubborn service could even attract more customers.